Expressions¶

 Function

-(left, right)¶ Represents the quotient (integer division) of a division
+Represents the quotient of a division

 left // right

-.>>> import myokit >>> x = myokit.parse_expression('7 // 3') >>> print(x.eval()) 2.0
+, also known as integer division.>>> import myokit >>> x = myokit.parse_expression('7 // 3') >>> print(x.eval()) 2.0

 >>> print(myokit.parse_expression('-7 // 3').eval()) -3.0